willyoung21/Accidents_usa/README.md

-# Accident Analysis Project in the USA
+# US accident analysis project with a focus on New York

-This project aims to analyze traffic accident data in the United States.
-Through the extraction, cleaning, analysis and visualization of data, the aim is to identify patterns and trends that can be useful to improve road safety.
+This project aims to analyze traffic accident data in the United States, with a special focus on New York accidents obtained through an API.
+Through data extraction, cleaning, analysis and visualization, the aim is to identify patterns and trends that may be useful for improving road safety.

 ## Table of Contents